PeptidesBuyer GuideResearch PeptidesQualityCOA

 What does a COA for research peptides need to include?

-A valid COA must include HPLC purity percentage (≥98% minimum for research use), mass spectrometry confirmation of molecular identity, the specific lot or batch number matching your vial, the testing date (within six months), and a named independent laboratory with a verifiable report ID.
-In-house COAs from the vendor themselves carry no independent value.
+A real COA includes HPLC purity (≥98% minimum for research use), mass spec confirmation of molecular identity, the specific lot or batch number that matches your vial, the test date (within six months), and a named independent lab with a verifiable report ID.
+In-house COAs from the vendor itself carry zero independent value.

 Why are some research peptides so much cheaper than others?

-Price differences reflect real cost differences in synthesis purity, lyophilisation quality, and third-party testing.
-HPLC-grade synthesis at ≥99% purity, certified lyophilisation, and independent lab testing all add cost.
-Vendors pricing significantly below market are almost always skipping one of these steps.
-FDA analysis found up to 40% of online peptides are incorrectly dosed — underdosing is the cheapest and most common fraud.
+The price gap is real cost, real synthesis purity, real lyo, real third-party testing.
+HPLC-grade synthesis at ≥99%, certified lyo, and independent lab work all add cost.
+Vendors priced way under market are skipping at least one of those steps.
+FDA testing found up to 40% of online peptides are underdosed, that's the cheapest and most common form of fraud.

 Is it legal to buy research peptides online in 2026?

-For personal research, possession of most research peptides is not a scheduled offence in the US.
-However, vendors marketing products with therapeutic claims or selling without compliant labelling face active FDA enforcement under the March 2025 Final Guidance.
-Compounded peptides via a 503A pharmacy with a physician's prescription is the only route that includes any formal regulatory oversight of quality.
+For personal research, possession of most research peptides isn't a scheduled offence in the US.
+But vendors marketing therapeutic claims or shipping without compliant labelling are dealing with active FDA enforcement under the March 2025 Final Guidance.
+Compounded peptides via a 503A pharmacy with a physician's script is the only route with formal regulatory oversight on quality.

 What is lyophilisation and why does it matter?

-Lyophilisation is freeze-drying — removing >99% of moisture from the peptide solution to create a stable dry powder.
-Lyophilised peptides stored at -20°C remain stable for 3–5 years (GenScript, 2025).
-Liquid peptides degrade rapidly.
-If a vendor doesn't specify lyophilisation as their preservation method, assume the product's shelf stability is compromised.
+Lyophilisation is freeze-drying, removing >99% of moisture from the peptide solution to leave a stable dry powder.
+Lyo peptides at -20°C hold for 3 to 5 years (GenScript, 2025).
+Liquid peptides degrade fast.
+If a vendor doesn't specify lyophilisation as their preservation method, assume the shelf stability is shot.

 How do I compare peptides before buying?

-Use Next Pep's free comparison tool to put up to four peptides side by side — mechanism, half-life, dosing data, and molecular chemistry in one view.
-Combined with the peptide library for in-depth profiles and the dosing calculator for reconstitution maths, it gives you the research foundation to make an informed decision before any purchase.
+Use Next Pep's free comparison tool to put up to four peptides side by side, mechanism, half-life, dosing data, and molecular chemistry in one view.
+Combined with the peptide library for in-depth profiles and the dosing calculator for reco math, you've got the research foundation to make a real decision before any purchase.

 Research Disclaimer.
 All content on Next Pep is for informational and educational purposes only.
 It does not constitute medical advice, diagnosis, or treatment.
 Consult a licensed healthcare professional before considering any peptide protocol.